Godwill N'Dulor, Senior Security Strategist, Jürgen Hentrich, Senior Sales Engineer, Fastly: Cybersecurity is very much about the technology, but it's also about winning hearts and mind, while working as a team – Global Security Mag Online

 From personal anecdotes to Fastly’s new DDoS Protection Service, an inspiring conversation between Jürgen Hentrich, Senior Sales Engineer, Godwill N’Dulor, Senior Security Strategist, at Fastly and Global Security Mag at it-sa 2024.

-GSM: Good morning, Godwill and Jürgen, Global Security Mag is very pleased to meet you here.
+GSM: Good morning, Godwill and Jürgen, Global Security Mag is very pleased to meet you.
 Can you tell us about yourself and the professional journey that brought you here?

 Jürgen: Well, I started at Fastly, four and a half years ago.
 Working for a competitor, I always came across Fastly and at that point in time, our customers asked us: why don’t you have an API?
 Why don’t you make use of Terraform?
 And I thought to myself, Fastly can’t be too bad.
 Luckily, Fastly had an open position for a Sales Engineer.
 During the first interview with my manager, who is still my manager now, I felt like it was a must-have job.
 So, I’m a techie guy, right?
 And I love all these features, the way we run the CDN, the Edge Cloud, the development within the platform, the development within our services.
 For example, four years ago, we acquired Signal Sciences, and I think it was one of the best ideas we ever had.
 Combining these services means that we have that Edge Cloud platform, so we can run ordinary CDN services, such as delivering websites, offering regular streaming services but it also means that we can deliver really big streaming services, like we do every year with the Super Bowl, the Champions League and the Bundesliga, and this requires real banking.
 If a prospect wants to start with us, they can sign-up online in two minutes, and then they can already play around with the CDN.
 If they are happy and want to work with us further, they don’t need to configure their account again, we simply migrate it into a paid account, and they can carry on with the configuration.
 Fastly, is absolutely great for that and it is, as we call it, by developers for developers, because of that API approach.
 Many people love web interfaces, user interfaces, I mean, the graphical part.
 Developers hate it.
 They want to have APIs, and to be able to do their code and anything else they want to get done.
 No matter if that is a compute service, if that is a CDN service, or if that is a web application firewall, they can use APIs, and they love it.